nbgoodall/leblog/README.md

 ## Usage

-leblog works by mounting an API with a single endpoint, `/api/blog`, which returns a list of blog posts.
-You can then use this API to fetch blog posts and display them however you like.
+leblog works by creating an API at `/leblog` to respond with posts, which you can then load and render with the included helpers.

 ### 1. Write your posts

 By default leblog looks in `src/posts` for markdown files ([configurable](#configuration-optional)), formatted as `yyyy-mm-dd-{ slug }.md`.

+Entries beginning with an underscore (`_`) are drafts and will only be included in development.

 ### 2. Mount the API